DISHDevEx/aEye/README.md

 To see all processing options as a user, run process.show_util()

 The processor allows users to select multiple actions to apply to a video or list of videos and execute once.
 As a result, videos are output significantly more quickly, but there are some rules to ensure that everything is processed correctly!
-The Aux execute function returns a list of videos, meaning you can process videos, execute, upload those videos and continue to process them!
+The Aux execute function, which is used to execute a series of processor labels on a list of videos also returns a list of videos.
+This means you can process videos, execute, upload those videos and continue to process them!
 The order of input matters, and one execution cycle should ideally avoid performing the same type of operation, as the older one is ignored.
 (For example, if you try to trim a video length twice, the video will be trimmed according to the most recently applied process.)
 If the user wants to create two different trims, they will have to execute in between those two.

-Example of this below:
+Example:

 ```console
 to_process = process.add_label_trim_video_start_end(video_list_s3, 1, 9)